If you’ve landed on this page then you’re like many people who love to sing and are struggling with how to sing higher.

 Singing like you speak allows you to have a balanced vocal mechanism.
 A balanced vocal mechanism means cord closure.

 Cord closure involves the vocal cords coming together in order to create sound.
 When the vocal cords are not fully closed, air will be able to seep out, and this can be bad for a couple of reasons.

 - A lack of cord closure will interfere with achieving steady airflow.

 - Poor cord closure will cause problems because it will force you to use unnecessary muscles in order to create sound, causing tension that can get in the way of a strong-sounding voice.

 The larynx is where the vocal folds are located.
 The larynx is in a level position when a person speaks, and this type of positioning is actually also ideal for singing.
 Unfortunately, it’s very common for the larynx to hike up when you sing, especially if you’re trying to sing when the tongue is tense.

-The Importance Of Praticising For A Stronger Singing Voice
+The Importance of Practicing For a Stronger Singing Voice

-- When you’re working on learning how to sing higher, focus on singing like you would speak.
+- When you’re working on learning how to sing higher, focus on singing as you would speak.
 Instead of pushing out air, focus on maintaining steady airflow while keeping your tone sounding smooth.